CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

   <b>Figure 2:</b> Coherent Grids with 10000 Boids
 </p>

+## Extra Credit: Grid-Looping Optimization
+To enable this setting, you can just set "GridLoopingOptimization==1".

 ## Performance Analysis
 I turned off Vertical Sync and recorded the FPS after it became quite stable.